portlandcodeschool/ios/schedule.md

     * Create a subclass of NSObject with a NSInteger and NSString property.
     * Create a category of NSString with a method that changes a new string foo and returns bar.

-## Saturday Session *15 Nov 2014*
-  * Job readiness program introduction
-    * The "package" - online presence (LinkedIn), Resume, Portfolio, github
-    * The process - network, network, network
-  * Open iOS lab

 # Week 3

+## 5. Code formatting, Views, Textfields, Navigation stacks and starting an app. *20 Nov 2014*
+  * Plan
+    * Common code formatting practices.
+    * UIViews
+    * UITextfields
+    * UINavigation Controllers
+    * Pushing and Popping controllers, Root controllers, Creating a new nav stack.
+    * App work (LocalChat)
+  * Expectations
+    * Be able to create a UIView call MyView.
+    * Be able to create and respond to a UITextfield and keyboard.
+    * Be able to create and use a navigation controller.
+    * Start project app.

-## 5. Unit testing and clean code *17 Nov 2014*
+## 6. Unit testing and clean code *24 Nov 2014*
   * Plan
     * Why unit testing is important
     * Creating a project with XCTest